 - There is a need for godown inspection even where the working capital limit is in the form of bills finance only.
-This helps banks to check whether the unit is producing bills for purchase even when stoppage of work in the factory or unit is closed.
+This helps banks to check whether the unit is producing bills for purchase even when the stoppage of work in the factory or unit is closed.

-- The visiting official needs to check the following. a) The working of factory/ business. b) The items of security offered. c) Bank’s hypothecation board is placed at the appropriate place. d) Registers maintained for production, sales, goods movement, power consumption etc. e) Inspections to be done regularly on advances related to inventory financing and also block assets such as land building and machinery etc.
+- The visiting official needs to check the following. a) The working of factory/ business. b) The items of security offered. c) Bank’s hypothecation board is placed at the appropriate place. d) Registers maintained for production, sales, goods movement, power consumption, etc. e) Inspections to be done regularly on advances related to inventory financing and also block assets such as land building and machinery, etc.

-Ultimately that unit/godown inspection should mainly serve the following purposes
+Ultimately that unit/godown inspection should mainly serve the following purposes:

-- One bank should not finance to the same security already financed by another bank.
+One bank should not finance the same security already financed by another bank.
 A shortage of stock or stoppage of work is immediately noticed.

-- Drawing power being arrived only on paid stock excluding redundant or unpaid stocks.
+Drawing power being arrived only on paid stock excluding redundant or unpaid stocks.